kmings93/Insurance-premium-data/README.md

-# Insurance-premium-data
-Project
+#Insurance-premium-data
+A data analytics capstone project to showcase the skills and knowledge on exploratory data analysis.

+I have prepared a project with .

-Refer to the attached file
+Project source : Refer to the attached file above

 ## Sources
 Link: https://www.kaggle.com/simranjain17/insurance